akauppi/svg.rx.js/README.md

 ## Not supported

+>Note: These details are from earlier version.
+To be updated, in 2020.

 - Dragging of `SVG.Nested` and `SVG.Text`
   - there is special code for these in the [svg.draggable.js](https://github.com/wout/svg.draggable.js) project but since we don't have demos for these, we are currently not supporting them, at all